101 Cooking For Two

 The suggested temperature is 400° in a convection oven.
 Or if you don't have convection, then 425° conventional.

-It is relatively simple to cook salmon while still frozen, and some feel it is the best way to avoid drying it too much.
+It is simple to cook salmon while still frozen, and some feel it is the best way to avoid drying it too much.
 The instructions are the same, with one major addition.

 Tightly seal the entire tray with foil before going into the oven.
 This will trap any steam.
 Cook for about 15 minutes at the suggested temperature, then remove the covering foil.